 Changes in drainage appearance or quantity should be reported promptly.

 Bile can collect in the abdominal cavity, causing progressive swelling, a sense of fullness, or visible distention.
+Although swelling is common after surgery, severe or persistent bloating may resemble abdominal swelling cancer symptoms, making medical assessment important.

 Irritation of the diaphragm from bile may cause referred pain to the right shoulder.
 This symptom is often overlooked but can be an early indicator of leakage.